unoplatform/uno/doc/blog/201808-UnoUnderTheHoodButton.md

 ![Toggleswitch Android](Assets/Button/toggleswitch-android.jpg) ![Toggleswitch Ios](Assets/Button/toggleswitch-ios.jpg)
 *Uno's ToggleSwitch control on Android and iOS, using default and native styles.*

 The `ToggleSwitch` with the default style looks the same on all platforms, both statically and in motion.
 On Android and iOS, however, the `ToggleSwitch` with the `NativeDefaultToggleSwitch` style replicates the native toggle control of each platform.
 Of course you can still bind to its properties in XAML as you normally would.
+This is another powerful option to have: for some apps it makes sense to look as 'native' as possible, for others its desirable to have a rich, customised UI.
+You may even want to mix and match different approaches for different screens in your app.
+With Uno it's straightforward.

 ## What if I don't like buttons?